 - A farmed wetland determination if the property has been farmed within the last 5 years.
 See the Determination of Wetlands on Agricultural Lands document for more information on this;

 - A plat of survey showing the property boundaries;

-- Full-size engineering drawings and reduced-sized (11" x 17") showing all aspects of the proposed activity and the location of waters of the U.S. to be impacted.
+- Engineering drawings showing all aspects of the proposed activity and the location of waters of the U.S. to be impacted.
 The plans shall include grading contours, proposed and existing structures such as buildings footprints, roadways, road crossings, stormwater management facilities, utilities, construction access areas and details of water conveyance structures.
 The drawings shall also clearly depict waters, buffer areas, outlots or open space designations, best management practices, deed restricted areas, and restoration areas, if required under the specific RP;

 - Scheduling of the activity.
 Indicate any completed portions and future phases.